Using Public Transport in Spain

 One of the most important things to understand when you move to any new country is how you will get around.
 Luckily that doesn’t have to be a problem when you move to Spain, where there are a myriad of different public transport links available to you.
 In fact, the public transport in Spain is considered to be amongst the best in Europe!
 That means that there’s no need to secure a car when you’re living in Spain, which will save you both time and money.
 To help make getting around even easier, here’s our comprehensive guide to getting around on public transport in Spain:

-Using the Metro in Spain
+Using & How To Pay For Metro in Spain

 The underground transportation system in Spain in known as the Metro, and there are metro systems in several Spanish cities, including: Madrid, Barcelona, Bilbao, Malaga, Seville and Valencia.
 When you buy a metro ticket in each of these cities, that same ticket will usually also allow travel on alternative modes of public transport such as the bus or suburban railway too.